sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 )
 ```

-##### Injecting an object to JSX Element
+##### Injecting an object to a JSX Element

-We can inject string, number, boolean, array data to JSX but we can not directly inject object.
-We should extract object values first or destructure the content of the object before we inject to the JSX element.
-For instance, let us write firstName and lastName inside an object and extract them out to use them inside JSX.
+We can inject string, number, boolean, array data to JSX but we cannot directly inject an object.
+We should extract object values first or destructure the content of the object before we inject the data to the JSX element.
+For instance, let us write firstName and lastName inside an object and extract them to use them inside JSX.

 Now, let us put everything together.
-Here in the example below, the data is injected dynamically to the JSX.
+Here, in the example below, the data is injected dynamically to the JSX.
 [Live on code pen](https://codepen.io/Asabeneh/full/YzXWgpZ)

 ```html
 <!DOCTYPE html>